snowplow/documentation/docs/collecting-data/collecting-from-own-applications/python-tracker/tracking-specific-events/index.md

 sidebar_position: 40
 ---

-As a Snowplow user, you have the ability to define your own event types, upload the associated schemas for those types to your own Iglu schema registry and then track those events in Snowplow using the `track_self_describing_event()` method.
+As a Snowplow user, you have the access to a wide selection of event types and associated methods for tracking as well as the ability to define your own event types:

-In addition, Snowplow has a wide selection of pre-defined events and associated methods for tracking:

 | **Function** | **Description** |
 | --- | --- |